 Weather and Natural Disasters

 The weather has a big impact on natural gas prices.
-When the weather is very cold in winter or hot in summer, people use more gas for heating or cooling, increasing demand.
-Natural disasters, like hurricanes, can also damage gas production sites and pipelines, reducing gas supply and causing prices to rise.
-Unpredictable weather or long-term changes in seasons can cause big changes in gas prices, making it hard to predict how they will move.
+When it is very cold in winter or hot in summer, people use more gas for heating or cooling, increasing demand.
+Natural disasters, like hurricanes, can also damage gas production sites and pipelines, reducing the supply and raising prices.
+Unpredictable weather or long-term changes in seasons can also cause big changes in gas prices, making it hard to predict how they will move.

 Energy Policies and Regulatory Changes